callenb/callenb.github.io/_posts/2019-10-20-hannah-and-jacob-solomons.md

 Esther was born in 12 Little Patternoster Row, although her parents were living in 13 Crispin Street at the time.
 Parts of both streets back on to each other, although I believe number 13 Crispin Street did not.
 It adds a little more confidence to the 1880 marriage certificate as they clearly knew people in Little Patternoster Row.
 Why else would Esther be born somewhere apart from at home?

-Esther must have had an interesting life, born in the worst street in Whitechapel according to Charles Booth, she ended up going to New York, having two husbands and being murdered in Canada with a little under Canadian $10,000 in her probate.
+Esther must have had an interesting life, born in one of the worst streets in Whitechapel according to Charles Booth, she ended up going to New York, having two husbands and being murdered in Canada with a little under Canadian $10,000 in her probate.
 Not bad for a woman who describes herself as a Dressmaker.

 ## Hyman Solomons

 When I first heard this name I thought it was great, and still do.
 I wasn't brought up as a Jew and so didn't know how common some of these names are, or what they mean.
 Hyman is associated with "life" as in the Hebrew word Chaim.
 I read it is often added to an ill person's name to aid recovery.
 I hope it was not the case here and it is more like the song "To Life" from Fiddler on the Roof.

+Incidentally, for as many years as I can remember, when friends raise a glass and say cheers, I have always responded with l' chaim.
+Although I can't remember the order, I know the first two films I ever saw at the cinema were Hello Dolly and Fiddler on the Roof.

 Hyman Solomons was born on 13th June 1883 and I believe he died in 1966.
 When my mother listed out the names of Hannah's children for me, Hyman came last, but I think she listed her Great Aunts first and then her Great Uncles from youngest to eldest.